shaimona/aws_cloudformation_webserver/README.md

 # aws_cloudformation_webserver

-This is AWS CloudFormation template for installing an Apache webserver with "Automation for the People" static web page.
+This is an AWS CloudFormation template for installing an Apache webserver that display "Automation for the People" static web page.

 Assumptions
 -----------